 Because of its versatility, R has become very popular across data analysts in many fields, from agronomy to bioinformatics, ecology, finance, geography, pharmacology and psychology.
 You can read about it in this article in Nature or in the New York Times.
 So you probably should learn R if you want to be good in data analysis, be a successful researcher, collaborate, get a high paying data science job, … If you are not that much into data analysis and visualization but want to learn programming for more general tasks, you may want to start with python instead.

-When going through the material, it is very important to follow Norman Matloff’s advice: “When in doubt, try it out!”.
+When using this resource, it is very important to follow Norman Matloff’s advice: “When in doubt, try it out!”.
 That is, test yourself.
 Copy the examples shown, and then make modifications to see if you can predict what will happen.
 Only then will you really understand what is going on.
 You are learning a language, and you will have to use it a lot to become good at it.
-Just accept that for a while you will be stumbling and feeling a bit lost.
+So express yourself and accept that for a while you will be stumbling a lot and sometimes feel lost.

 To work with R on your own computer, you need to download the program and install it.
 I recommend that you also install R-Studio.
 R-Studio is a separate program that makes R easier to use.
 Here is a video that shows how to work in R-Studio.

-After having gone through the chapters presented here, you should could consult additional resources to learn R. It is very helpful to read several texts, as you are using R. Each time you will pick up new things, and feel accomplished about how much you already understand.
+After having gone through the chapters presented here, you should could consult additional resources to learn R. It is very helpful to read several of these introductions to R while you use it in your work.
+Each time you will pick up new things, and feel accomplished about how much you already understand.
 There are many free resources on the web, including R for Beginners by Emmanuel Paradis and this tutorial by Kelly Black that is similar to the one you are reading now.
 Or consult this brief overview by Ross Ihaka (one of the originators of R) from his Information Visualization course.
 You can also consult the more formal “official” introduction or get a copy of Norman Matloff’s book The Art of R Programming.

-There is also a lot of very good material on rstatistics.net
+There is also a lot of good stuff on rstatistics.net

 If you want to take it easy, or perhaps learn about R while you commute on a packed train, you could watch some Google Developers videos.